The best video baby monitors: Keep eyes—and ears—on your bundle of joy

 Best video baby monitor

-Netgear brought the best features of its Arlo line of home security cameras to its first baby monitor.
+Arlo brought the best features of its home security cameras to its first baby monitor.
 That includes Full HD video, night vision, sound and motion detection, two-way audio, 24/7 recording, and free cloud storage.
-Netgear also used feedback from Arlo owners to add a nursery-centric spin to the Arlo Baby, with a multicolored LED nightlight, a built-in music player with nine lullabies, environmental sensors, and artificial intelligence that can recognize your child’s cries.
+The company also used feedback from owners to add a nursery-centric spin to the Arlo Baby, with a multicolored LED nightlight, a built-in music player with nine lullabies, environmental sensors, and artificial intelligence that can recognize your child’s cries.

 This baby monitor system lets you listen in on your child with a “smart audio unit,” or you can install the Safety 1st companion app to turn your smartphone into a video display, complete with motion and audio alerts.
 While it lacks some of the nonessential features of the Arlo Baby, we give it high marks for its excellent video quality, customizable alerts, and its ability to grant regulated camera access to other caretakers.